adambgoldsmith/A01185566_A4/README.md

  Shops are persistent on the board.
 If you find a shop, remember what tile it was on for later!

  Battling is turn based.
-Checking your inventory is the only option that does not count as a valid move.
+Checking your inventory is the only option that does not count as a valid move.<br>
  If you attempt to use an item/ability without resources or attempt to flee, it WILL count as a move.

  Bosses are located in the bottom right corner of each map.
 Killing a boss will advance you to the next region.

  The bosses can get very difficult if you are not prepared!
-Make sure to explore the WHOLE map and stock up on resources and levels before taking on the region boss!
+Make sure to explore the WHOLE map<br>
+ and stock up on resources and levels before taking on the region boss!

  Good luck, Captain!